 After buying a lot of canned artichokes last time I popped into our local discount store, I searched for a new recipe to use some in as soon as I got home.
 I found an old Cooking Light recipe on their website for a Sweet Onion, White Bean and Artichoke Dip (recipe link).
-I enjoy a good bean dip, and sweet onions and artichokes are favorites of mine, so I picked up some white beans and dug out the food processor and decided to make my own spin on this artichoke bean dip recipe.
+Canned artichoke hearts are a convenient, ready-to-use ingredient that simplifies preparation and ensures a consistent flavor profile.
+I enjoy a good bean dip, and sweet onions and artichokes are favorites of mine, so I picked up some white beans—another pantry staple—and dug out the food processor and decided to make my own spin on this artichoke bean dip recipe.

 Beyond the three primary ingredients, I veered off quite a bit on this vegetarian bean dip recipe.
 I adjusted to my personal taste, scratching a number of seasonings and reducing the massive quantity of garlic called for in the original version.
 The recipe was circa 2004, I thought the 1990’s garlic obsession in American food had simmered down a bit by then, but it was live and kicking here.